| 2024-26 Strategic Plan | |||||||||||||||||||||||||||||||||||||||||||||

 | Physical Plant | |||||||||||||||||||||||||||||||||||||||||||||

-The Department will be moving into a new leased space for central headquarters in Richmond.
+The Department is located at 2221 Edward Holland Drive, Suite #500 in Richmond.
 The Department also provides services through the Virginia Career Works Centers throughout the Commonwealth.
 All of these properties are managed/leased through the Department of General Services-Division of Real Estate Services. | |||||||||||||||||||||||||||||||||||||||||||||

 | Key Risk Factors | |||||||||||||||||||||||||||||||||||||||||||||